mberetvas/mberetvas/README.md

 I’m a former maintenance technician who decided that fixing broken code was more fun than fixing broken machines.
 Now I’m a full-time, self-taught backend developer and data specialist.
 My career path is a bit like my SQL queries: sometimes convoluted, but always gets the job done (eventually).

-**Fun Fact:** I like programming so much, I do it instead of gaming.
-That’s right—my idea of “leveling up” is getting a script to finally run without exceptions.

 ---

 ## 🛠️ Skills & Tools